The Process of Creating a Bronze Sculpture

 but it sometimes helps.
 The family lives out of state,

-so photographs were sent for them to see.
+so photographs were sent for them to see, and approve.

 These photos (below) show the steel armature, which was necessary